danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="auth.cancelCode.html" name="auth.cancelCode">Cancel the login verification code: auth.cancelCode</a>

-* <a href="messages.editChatTitle.html" name="messages.editChatTitle">Chanages chat name and sends a service message on it: messages.editChatTitle</a>
+* <a href="account.changeAuthorizationSettings.html" name="account.changeAuthorizationSettings">Change authorization settings: account.changeAuthorizationSettings</a>

+* <a href="messages.setDefaultReaction.html" name="messages.setDefaultReaction">Change default emoji reaction to use in the quick reaction menu: the value is synced across devices and can be fetched using help.getAppConfig, reactions_default field: messages.setDefaultReaction</a>

+* <a href="phone.toggleGroupCallSettings.html" name="phone.toggleGroupCallSettings">Change group call settings: phone.toggleGroupCallSettings</a>

 * <a href="account.saveAutoDownloadSettings.html" name="account.saveAutoDownloadSettings">Change media autodownload settings: account.saveAutoDownloadSettings</a>

 * <a href="account.setPrivacy.html" name="account.setPrivacy">Change privacy settings of current account: account.setPrivacy</a>

+* <a href="messages.setChatTheme.html" name="messages.setChatTheme">Change the chat theme of a certain chat: messages.setChatTheme</a>

+* <a href="messages.saveDefaultSendAs.html" name="messages.saveDefaultSendAs">Change the default peer that should be used when sending messages to a specific group: messages.saveDefaultSendAs</a>

 * <a href="account.changePhone.html" name="account.changePhone">Change the phone number of the current account: account.changePhone</a>

 * <a href="channels.editPhoto.html" name="channels.editPhoto">Change the photo of a channel/supergroup: channels.editPhoto</a>

+* <a href="messages.setChatAvailableReactions.html" name="messages.setChatAvailableReactions">Change the set of message reactions » that can be used in a certain group, supergroup or channel: messages.setChatAvailableReactions</a>

 * <a href="channels.updateUsername.html" name="channels.updateUsername">Change the username of a supergroup/channel: channels.updateUsername</a>

+* <a href="messages.editChatTitle.html" name="messages.editChatTitle">Changes chat name and sends a service message on it: messages.editChatTitle</a>

 * <a href="messages.editChatPhoto.html" name="messages.editChatPhoto">Changes chat photo and sends a service message on it: messages.editChatPhoto</a>